TiagoHiray/TiagoHiray/README.md

 # Hi there 👋

-I am Tiago Hiray, currently a comp sci student at Instituto Mauá de Tecnologia, an undergrad researcher in ML and computer vision and a Data Science Intern at a brazilian AI Startup
+I am Tiago Hiray, currently a comp sci student at Instituto Mauá de Tecnologia, an undergrad researcher in ML/Computer vision and a Data Science Intern at a brazilian AI Startup

 # Expertise
 My main areas are Data Science, Machine Learning and Computer vision.